-Barkada Wine Bar in Washington D.C., accused of cultural misappropriation is changing its name, after receiving flak from “woke” Fil-Ams
+Barkada Wine Bar in Washington D.C., accused of cultural misappropriation, is changing its name after receiving flak from “woke Filipino Americans”

-Barkada Wine Bar-Restaurant recently opened along 12th Street, NW, Washington D.C. is changing its name after backlash from the Filipino Community.
-The all-white male owners were accused of cultural misappropriation earlier this month.
-The wine-bar owners issued an apology over the unintentional use of language that doesn’t reflect its true meaning.
+Barkada Wine Bar-Restaurant recently opened along 12th Street, NW, Washington D.C., is changing its name after backlash from the “woke Filams.”

 “We hear you… When we ventured outside of our own language to capture that sentiment, we missed the mark.
-We apologize to all we offended, and to our community, we hope to serve.
+We apologize to all we offended and to the community we hope to serve.

-It was never our intention to appropriate or capitalize on the Filipino culture and we recognize we fell short in engaging more of the Filipino community…,” the Facebook post said.
+We never intended to appropriate or capitalize on the Filipino culture, and we recognize we fell short in engaging more of the Filipino community…,” the Facebook post said.

 The owners chose “Barkada” because it reflected their own experience of friendship.
-Among Filipinos, the word “Barkada” is slang for a casual but close-knit bond.
+The word “Barkada” is slang for a casual but close-knit bond among Filipinos.

-A Facebook post by a “triggered” “woke” Fil-Am Jessica Millete wrote:
+Facebook post by a triggered woke Fil-Am Jessica Millete wrote:

 Filipino association condemns the brand naming